yoctoyotta1024/CLEO/_sources/cleopy/sdmout_src/sdmout_src.rst.txt

 ======

-SDMOut is a submodule of ``cleopy`` used for helpful functions related to post-processing and plotting output data from CLEO SDM.
+SDMOut is a submodule of ``cleopy`` used for helpful functions related to post-processing and plotting output data from Cleo SDM.

 .. toctree::
    :maxdepth: 1